Choosing the Best Telescope Mount for Astrophotography

 What is the difference between alt-az and equatorial mounts and which should you choose?
 I have used both and started with an alt-az mount, the Celestron 130slt.

-In my experience, an alt-az is easier for a beginner to use and that’s what I was when I used one.
+In my experience, an alt-az is easier for a beginner to use and that’s what I started with.
 That’s not to say that alt-az mounts are not for more advanced astrophotographers.
 Most observatories with big telescopes use alt-az mounts.

 The alt-az mount I had was more affordable than the equatorial mount I bought.
-The mount I used was the Ioptron CEM26 and I love this mount.
-It was much more affordable than bigger and heavier mounts but still approximately $1000 compared to a few hundred dollars for the Celestron.
+I bought the Ioptron CEM26 and I love this mount.
+It was much more affordable than bigger and heavier mounts but still approximately $1000 compared to a few hundred dollars for my previous alt-az mount by Celestron.

 The Alt-az Mount